lynas/spring-reactive-sql/README.md

-- This project demonostrate how to create a reactive web application that connects mysql/postgress sql db with reactive r2dbc driver
+- This project demonstrate how to create a reactive web application that connects mysql/postgres sql db with reactive r2dbc driver
 - This project was tested with mysql 8 and postgres 13.1

 ## How to Run

 - For mysql change db config in application.yml
-- For postgres comment/uncommnet follwoing in build.gradle
+- For postgres comment/uncomment following in build.gradle

 ```
     runtimeOnly("io.r2dbc:r2dbc-postgresql")